jupyter-book/mystmd/docs/accessibility-and-performance.md

 Lighthouse score run Sept 15, 2022 on deployed site using Curvenote's global CDN.
 ```

-Some of the performance and accessibility considerations we have taken in `mystjs`:
+Some performance and accessibility considerations:

 - Semantic HTML used for articles, asides, figures, nav, and captions, including limited use of generic `div`s and `span`s where we can.
 - Anchor tags for all interactive content, that work when Javascript is _not_ enabled